parsa-epfl/cloudsuite/swarm.md

 ---

-This document explains by example how to set up a cluster of Docker nodes (a Docker swarm), and how to set up an overlay network between nodes in this cluster, so that containers started on the nodes can communicate.
+This document explains by example how to set up a cluster of Docker nodes (a Docker Swarm), and how to set up an overlay network between nodes in this cluster, so that containers started on the nodes can communicate.

-Docker overlay network requires a key-value store reachable from every node to store the network's configuration.
+The Docker overlay network requires a key-value store reachable from every node to store the network's configuration.
 We will be using Consul for the key-value store, and also for node discovery.